binnes/TechZoneAutomation/docs/index.md

-# TechZone Automation
+# TechZone Accelerator Toolkit

-This repo is to document exploration of TechZone Automation / Cloud Native Toolkit.
+This repo is to document exploration of TechZone Accelerator / Cloud Native Toolkit.

-It is not end-user documentation, but an interim place to record learning, work arounds, best practices and other useful information about TechZone Automation
+It is not end-user documentation, but an interim place to record learning, work arounds, best practices and other useful information about TechZone Accelerator Toolkit